|

 authority with such information about the planning, provision and

-operation of health services in the area of the authority as it may
+operation of health services in the area

-reasonably require to discharge its health scrutiny functions
+of the authority as it may reasonably require to discharge its health scrutiny functions through

-through the Health & Social Care Select Committee.
-All relevant
+the Health & Social Care Select

-NHS bodies and health service providers (including GP practices and
+Committee.
+All relevant NHS bodies and health service providers

-other primary care providers and any private, independent or third
+(including GP practices and other primary care providers and any

-have a duty to provide such information.
+duty to provide such information.
 Additionally, Members and

 employees of a relevant NHS body or relevant health service